-- If you are married/RDP and file a separate tax return, you and your spouse/ RDP must either both itemize your deductions or both take the standard - Also, if someone else can claim you as a dependent, claim the greater of the standard deduction or your itemized deductions.
-See the "California Standard Deduction Worksheet for Dependents" on page 19 of your California 540NR Booklet to figure your standard deduction. - Military pay of a servicemember domiciled outside of California cannot be used to reduce the amount of this deduction.
-Modify your federal adjusted gross income used to compute this limitation by subtracting your military pay from federal adjusted gross income.
-Get FTB Pub.
-1032 for more information.
+- If married or an RDP and filing a separate tax return, you and your spouse/RDP must either both itemize your deductions (even if the itemized deductions of one spouse/RDP are less than the standard deduction) or both take the standard deduction. - · Also, if someone else can claim you as a dependent, claim the greater of the standard deduction or your itemized deductions.
+See the instructions for "California Standard Deduction Worksheet for Dependents" on page 9 of the Form 540/540A Personal Income Tax Booklet to figure your standard deduction.